What is Lean?

 How has Lean affected EvCC?

-EvCC began its formal LEAN process work in February 2011.
-Since that time, ten EvCC employees have been trained as LEAN process improvement facilitators.
-EvCC’s LEAN process is particular to higher education, adapted from the LEAN manufacturing framework.
+EvCC began its formal Lean process work in February 2011.
+Since that time, twelve EvCC employees have been trained as Lean process improvement facilitators.
+EvCC’s Lean process is particular to higher education, adapted from the LEAN manufacturing framework.

 1. Financial Aid: February 22nd-25th, 2011